 Synchronous writethrough (SWT) cache group

 An SWT cache group enforces a caching behavior in which committed updates on cache tables in the TimesTen database are automatically propagated to the cached tables in the Oracle database in synchronous fashion.

 See "Synchronous writethrough (SWT) cache group" for details about SWT cache groups.

 User managed cache group

-For example, you can define a cache group that does not use automatic refresh nor automatic propagation where committed updates on the cache tables are manually propagated or flushed to the cached Oracle tables.
+For example, you can define a cache group that does not use automatic refresh or automatic propagation where committed updates on the cache tables are manually propagated or flushed to the cached Oracle Database tables.

 You can also define a cache group that uses both automatic propagation in synchronous fashion on every table and automatic refresh.

 See "User managed cache group" for details about user managed cache groups.

 Transmitting committed updates between the TimesTen cache tables and the cached Oracle Database tables keeps these tables in the two databases synchronized.

 As shown in Figure 1-4, propagate and flush are operations that transmit committed updates on cache tables in the TimesTen database to the cached tables in the Oracle database.
 Flush is a manual operation and propagate is an automatic operation.